daydreamersjp/opt-coupon-dist/README.md

 Also, currently we only use "age" and "last year frequency" as the 'explanatory variables' of the background models, but we can elaborate more here and get more granular probabilities determination.

-As the background models do better jobs in the accurary, we are more likely to have better amount in ROI.
+As the background models do better jobs in the accuracy, we are more likely to have better amount in ROI.

-Reversively, we may be able to define the minimally-required modeling accuracy to hit the expected ROI.
+Reversely, we may be able to define the minimally-required modeling accuracy to hit the expected ROI.
 For me, this approach can give more satisfactory outcomes in senses that:
 - we can make better communications with business-side stakeholders.
 The modeling metrics (e.g. accuracy, RSME etc.) are not a part of life for them but ROI is.
-- the baseline we want to beat is more visible and meaningful.
+- we can define our modeling baseline we want to beat as more visible and meaningful.

 <br />

 ## Heads-up when doing modeling.
-What we should worry is the probabilities we want here is the ones of conversion when the coupons will MAKE the customers consider of consuming coupons and buying something.
-It can be different from the one based on a normal predictive modeling from the observations.
+What we should worry here is the probabilities of conversion when the coupons will MAKE the customers consider of consuming coupons and buying something.
+It can be different from the ones the model PREDICTS from some observations.

 A famous examplet is <a href="https://www.wnycstudios.org/podcasts/otm/articles/spurious-correlations">Deaths by Swimming Pool Drowning vs. Nicholas Cage Films</a>.

 Per some study appeared in the link above, "the number of people who drowned by falling into a swimming-pool" and "the number of files Nicholas Cage appears in" is highly correlated.
 This means if we know the number of files with Nicholas, we (may) predict the number of drowns in the swimming pool; but it never means if we reduce the number of films with Nicholas, it can reduce the number of drowns.
 Nicholas's contribution can predict the accidents but not the cause of it.

-In the coupon study, we have to tackle the same possible disjoint.
-Is the coupon amount causing and driving the conversions?
+In the coupon study, we must tackle the same possible disjoint, and answer if the coupon amount causing and driving the conversions?
+The most widely accepted approach to answer this question the most accurately is doing the randomized control trial.
+In the coupon case, before we run the optimization study, we stochastically assign the direct mail types to the customers and see how the results differ between the assignment groups.

+As known well, this approach has a lot of shortcomings including the costs, loss of opportunities during the trial, limitation in the future change of the options etc., then hopefully we want to get them through the data we already got in the past.

-This topic is more about the "causality" analysis, then to be out of scope of this document.
+This topic is more about the "causality" analysis, then I would like to leave to another document.

 <br />